noahzarro/netsec/exercises/ex8-BGP_DoS/exercise-8.md

 *Solution:* Your solution here

 **4.4.** (3 points)
 DNS (mainly) uses UDP port 53.
-How being on UDP enables this attack?
+Why does using UDP enable this attack?
 Can you perform it with a TCP-based protocol, assuming Dolev-Yao attacker?

 *Solution:* Your solution here